Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Potentially high rates.
 Many working capital loans are intended for the short-term and come with smaller amounts.
 Because they won’t turn as big of a profit for the lender, you may be charged higher rates than you would with a standard term business loan.

 - It often needs to be repaid quickly.
-Aside from coming with higher rates, it can sometimes be difficult for businesses to afford repaying a working capital loan if profits take a brief dive.
-Some working capital loans come with weekly or even daily repayments, which can make repayment tough if you have a bad day or week.
+Aside from coming with higher rates, it can sometimes be difficult for businesses to afford repaying a working capital loan if profits take a brief dive – especially because some come with weekly or even daily repayment schedules.

 - Your personal credit counts.
 Lenders often consider a business owner’s credit score and history when they apply for a working capital loan.
 They sometimes require business owners to put a lien on their personal assets in case the business can’t afford to pay back the loan.

 How do I know how much working capital my business needs?

 You can measure your working capital needs by calculating your “working capital ratio,” which measures your business’s ability to use its assets to pay for its liabilities.

 Working capital ratio = business assets ÷ business liabilities

 Generally, you’ll be looking for a working capital ratio between 1.0 and 2.0 — anything lower or higher than this might indicate your business isn’t running as efficiently as it could.

 A number lower than 1.0 means you have more liabilities than assets.
 For example, if you only have $50,000 in assets but are paying out $55,000 toward your debts, you have a working capital ratio of 0.91.
 Working in the red like this is risky and often results in a business going under.